Ashley-Furniture/working-session/readme.md

 We've been very successful with the todo service, congrats btw.
 So successul that we need to distribute the application across a pool of nodes.

 Given a Todo
-When the Object is actively being Edited
+When the Object is actively being Edited by a user
 Then other pools in the node should see the Todo in queries
- And should not return the Todo
+ and should return the todo in a locked state to all users except the editor